Shuaigle/Ecommerce/README.md

-# This is a ecommerce web site
+# This is an ecommerce web site